Hy-Tek Swim Meet Manager 8.0 Quick Reference Guide

 5. If desired, enter a DQ code by clicking the box under the DQcode column, then selecting corresponding code from the dropdown list.

 6. Move to the next heat (or click the Next Heat arrow).
-In the Events viewer, the number under the DQ column for the event should increment by 1.
+In the EVENT LIST, the number under the DQ column for the event should increment by 1.

 🎞 GIF: Processing a DQ.
 (Click to collapse image.)